 1. Films of any length, genre or style are eligible for submission.

-4. Non-English language films must have English language subtitles.
+4. Non-English language films must be provided with English language subtitles.

 5. Films submitted must relate to mental health or wellbeing in a meaningful way or be made by a filmmaker with lived experience of mental health problems.
 If this is not clear from the film, overview or director’s statement, please explain why it is relevant to this festival in a brief covering letter to support your submission.
 Submissions from filmmakers with lived experience are particularly welcome.